cblevins/sp23-dig-stud/_modules/graphic-design.md

 ## Create a Course Flyer

+*Note for Spring 2023: below material has been moved to Graphic Design with Adobe Illustrator II*

 To put your new skills into practice, you're going to design a basic flyer for this class.

 - Navigate on your computer to your `intro-digital-studies` folder you created in the [Files and Folders]({{site.baseurl}}modules/files-folders/) tutorial earlier in the semester.
 If you haven't done so already, create a `tutorials` folder inside this folder.